DigitalCoreNZ/hashnode/cm5qj1xoc000a09l65xond71k.md

 * The installation of the DSPy framework,

-* The installation and setup up of Jupyter Notebook, and
+* The installation and setup up of Jupyter Notebook,

-* The testing of the newly assembled DSPy development environment.
+* Running the test code in the newly assembled DSPy development environment, and

+* Running the test code using Python.

 The aim of this guide is to assemble, and test, a development environment for DSPy programming.